Frequently Asked Questions

 Summer Studio encourages campers to wear clothing that is both comfortable and conducive to learning.
 Campers should dress in a style that reflects modesty, self-respect, and sensitivity to others.
 We encourage you to label all of your child’s belongings.

-We recommend that campers always bring a full change of clothes (including socks and undergarments).
+We require that campers always bring a full change of clothes (including socks and undergarments).

 What should my child bring to camp?

 Summer Studio encourages campers to bring the items listed below each day.
-We encourage you to label all of your child’s belongings.
+Please label all of your child’s belongings.